laucha12/designPatterns/README.md

 fixture of a football league, and gains a point for each correct prediction.
 A prediction is considered correct when the exact result of the match is predicted, not only the winner of the match.

+The repository for this project can be found [here](https://github.com/laucha12/designPatterns).

 > [!WARNING]
 > This project is not intended to be used for gambling purposes.
 It was made because it's a popular argentinian game intended to be played with families and friends.